 Listen up, romantics!
 Imposing Sparrenburg Castle might be just the right place for you to visit.
 Its mighty fortifications are located right next to one of the most beautiful ridge walks in Germany, the 158 km Hermannsweg.
 The castle also provides the impressive backdrop for the annual medieval spectacular, the Sparrenburgfest – a world of strolling minstrels and gallant knights awaits you.

-Crowd-puller of all in all 15 Museums is Kunsthalle Bielefeld, presenting nationally respected exhibitions and fine architecture as one of the city’s landmarks.
+Crowd-puller of all museums is Kunsthalle Bielefeld, presenting nationally respected exhibitions and fine architecture as one of the city’s landmarks.
 Bielefeld’s diverse cultural scene offers a wide range of events over the whole year – whether in theatres, art galleries, streets or on the city’s spacious squares.
 By the way: the small but fine stage of Bunker Ulmenwall is home to international and local big names in jazz music.

 European capital of Diakonia